Vinayak-Seth/Resume-Feedback-Analyzer/README.md

-﻿# 📝 Resume Feedback Assistant
+﻿# 📝 Resume Feedback Analyzer

 This project analyzes a resume against a job description using natural language processing and skill-matching techniques.
 It gives specific feedback on matching skills, missing qualifications, formatting tips, and overall alignment.